dejesusroy/CSCI3308-Holo/README.md

 HoloPop

 ## Project Description:
+Our project is to develop a Unity based game that is compatible with Microsoft's HoloLens.
+Our game will scan and recognize certain items in the room and "pop" during specified times.
+At the end of each level we will produce a survey that will gather data from our players.

 ## Vision Statement:
+Our vision is to supply our users with a fun short gaming experience utilizing each user's immediate enviroment.
+We will also get data at the end of each game by surveying our users.

 ## Project Motivation:
+The motivation behind our project is for team members to learn the Unity engine, to practice the supporting programming languages, and to gain experience with augmented reality using Microsoft's HoloLens.

 ## Project Risks:
 Little to no experience with Unity
 Difficult to organize meetings
+Possibly difficult to find information on Unity
+Access to all the software, includes Microsoft 10 Pro

 ## Risk Mitigation:
+Downloading all software as soon as possible and practicing required languages
+Frequently communicating via free communication apps
+Getting in contact with Unity support

 ## User Stories (6 Required):